AmrutaJanbhor/CampusBites-sem3/campus bites/readme.md

-# EatEasy
+# CampusBites

-EatEasy is your go-to platform for ordering food online from your favorite restaurants, hassle-free.
+CampusBites is your go-to platform for ordering food online from your favorite restaurants, hassle-free.

 ## Getting Started